-Malcolm Barber is renowned for his professional capabilities, both on the rostrum and in the boardroom.
-With a career spanning more than 30-years, during which time he had risen from being a sales clerk to conducting some of the most important auctions of fine art and classic motorcars, his expertise is unparalleled.
+Malcolm Barber is renowned for his professional capabilities, both on the rostrum and in the boardroom, with a career spanning more than 40-years, during which time he has risen from being a sales clerk, working through all aspects of the auction business, to conducting some of the most important auctions of fine art and classic motorcars – his expertise is unparalleled.

-From being rivals with Robert Brooks in the mid-1980s, the two became colleagues in 1995 when Malcolm left Sotheby's to join Brooks Auctioneers as Group Managing Director.
-He is also a devoted member of the Royal Institute of Chartered Surveyors.
+From being rivals with Robert Brooks in the mid-1980s, the two became colleagues in January 1995 when Malcolm left Sotheby's to join Brooks Auctioneers as Group Managing Director, followed by Managing Director of The Bonhams Group and Group CEO.

 Malcolm has handled auctions across the globe, taking to the rostrum in Europe, the US and Asia, selling many collections with record breaking success.

 Malcolm is a Freeman of the City of London, a member of the Worshipful Company of Carmen, and a member of the Automobile Club of Monaco, the Veteran Car Club of Great Britain, the Vintage Sportscar Club and the Goodwood Aeroclub.
 He is a licenced auctioneer and member of the NAA in the USA, and has a collection of veteran vintage and classic cars which he enjoys regularly.

 Malcolm is Co-Chairman of Bonhams Group and CEO Bonhams Asia.